LUMOS: Large User MOdels for User Behavior Prediction: Results and Analysis

 In the offline evaluation, for 5 of the 13 attributes predicted by the LUMOS model where we had established baselines for comparison — 3 binary classification tasks and 2 continuous prediction tasks — LUMOS demonstrated substantial improvements over specialized task-specific models.
 Across binary classification tasks, LUMOS achieved an average improvement of +0.025 in ROC-AUC, while continuous prediction tasks showed a 4.6\% reduction in MAPE.

-To validate whether offline performance improvements translate to measurable business impact, we deployed LUMOS predictions in production via an intelligent offers strategy.
+To validate whether offline performance improvements translate to measurable business impact, we deployed LUMOS predictions in production via \textbf{Pacman}—our proprietary intelligent offers strategy.
 A controlled 18-day A/B test with approximately 700,000 users per cohort demonstrated that LUMOS-powered offers led to a 3.15\% increase in Daily Active Users (DAU) while simultaneously reducing offer expenditure by 2.47\%, confirming that offline gains translate directly to enhanced user engagement and operational efficiency.